djolear/professional_website_old/content/authors/admin/_index.md

 # Highlight the author in author lists? (true/false)
 highlight_name: false
 ---
 I am a data scientist with research expertise in human behavior.
-I have technical expertise in predictive modeling, advanced statistics, experimental design, and exploratory data analysis.
-My subject matter expertise is in decision-making, consumer behavior, motivation/emotion, and health.
+I have technical expertise in predictive modeling, advanced statistics, experimental design, psychometrics, and exploratory data analysis.
+My subject matter expertise is in decision-making, consumer behavior, motivation, emotion, and health.

 I currently work as a principal researcher and postdoctoral scholar in  Consumer Behavior at the University of Chicago Booth Business School and Center for Decision Research.
 Before coming to Booth, I received my PhD in Psychology from Stanford University where I worked in the Affective Science Area with James Gross.
 I also worked with Baba Shiv and David Rehkopf.
 I was a fellow at the Institute for Research in the Social Sciences and a member of the Data Challenge lab.